euwbah/musescore-xen-tuner/README.md

 / 10c // single up is +10c
 ```

 In this example, there is only one accidental chain declared consisting of -1 to 1 degrees of flats/sharps.
 If there are any extra flat or sharp symbols, they will match as secondary accidentals, contributing +/- 50c each.
+Any [relative interval](#relative-tuning-interval-syntax) (cents or ratio) can be specified for each secondary accidental.

+Note that the up/down arrows are declared in a **specific order** such that if there are double up/down arrows adjacent to each other, they will contribute +/- 30c instead of +/-(10 + 10)c, because the two-symbol accidentals are declared before the one-symbol ones.
+[The order that secondary accidentals are declarared matters](#secondary-accidental-declaration-order-matters).

+#### Secondary accidental declaration order matters

+🔴 The **declaration order of secondary accidentals has to be carefully chosen** so that certain combinations of symbols that overlap are matched with the correct precedence.

+E.g. if `\\` was declared before `\\.\\`, then the `\\.\\` secondary accidental would never be matched, because the `\\` symbol would always match first.

+#### Secondary accidentals automatically repeat

-**Secondary accidentals can stack**, and you don't need to declare a new secondary accidental for every unique number of times the symbol is repeated (unless the tuning is irregular and depends on the number of times the accidental appears).
+**Secondary accidentals can be stacked multiple times**, and you don't need to declare a new secondary accidental for every unique number of times the symbol is repeated (unless the tuning is irregular and depends on the number of times the accidental appears).
 Only declare secondary accidentals for uniquely tuned symbols.

-For example, there are 4 HEJI 7-limit accidentals, so we declare only 4 secondary accidentals:
+✅ For example, there are 4 HEJI 7-limit accidentals, and their tunings don't change depending on how many times each symbol is repeated, so we only declare 4 secondary accidentals:

 ```txt
 sec()